Usbac/wolff/docs/en/template.md

 ### Print raw

-If you don't want your data to be escaped use the following tags:
+If you don't want your data to be escaped, use the following tags:

 ```php
 {! $message !}